 One of the biggest achievements of God’s plan is that it made a way to force every religious leader to confess and acknowledge four things: Number one: that believers should desire the Holy Spirit, for it is the gift of God.
-Number two: that believers have a new covenant, and that the Holy Spirit will only given unto those persons who know the new covenant, and do it.
+Number two: that believers have a new covenant, and that the Holy Spirit will only given unto those persons who know the new covenant, and who do it.
 The new covenant is to learn of Jesus.
-Number three: that religion resulted from the forefathers misunderstanding God's word.
+Number three: that religion resulted from the forefathers' misinterpretation of God's word, and the people's fears of deviating from their teachings.
 Number four: that God used four carpenters to build Zion: Islam, Judaism, Christianity and the priesthood: And all four of these groups are of the seed of Abraham, therefore all four of these groups are God’s chosen people.

 It is absolutely necessary to confess and acknowledge these four truths before the masses: for then, and only then, is the kingdom of heaven received by all of God’s people; and then, and only then, are all of God’s people be set free from every possibility of religious deception.
 Rejoice!
-This is the day that believers have been hoping and praying for, for when these things are confessed before the masses, then God's people will truly know the truth which sets them free of religious iniquity, and they will all be partakers of the inheritance which is the Holy Spirit.
+This is the day that believers have been hoping and praying for, for when these four things are confessed before the masses, then God's people can all be partakers of the inheritance which is the Holy Spirit.
 “The kingdom of God cometh not with observation… for, behold, the kingdom of God is within you (Luke 17:20-21).”
-Since God’s wrath will be the evidence that confirms the matter, our new covenant will be established, and spiritual death will be swallowed up in victory!
+Since God’s wrath will be the ultimate confirmation of the matter, our new covenant will be established, and spiritual death will be swallowed up in victory!
 “O death, where is thy sting?
 O grave, where is thy victory (1Corinthians 15:55)?”
-This is what God meant when he said: "And I will give them one heart, and one way, that they may fear me for ever, for the good of them, and for there children after them: And I will make an everlasting covenant with them (Jeremiah 32:39-40)."
+Evidence of this is documented in the words: "And I will give them one heart, and one way, that they may fear me for ever, for the good of them, and for there children after them: And I will make an everlasting covenant with them (Jeremiah 32:39-40)."

-There are various facets which work together and they are all part of God’s plan.
+There are various facets working together which are all part of God’s plan to accomplish the destruction of religion.
 Some of these facets are already at work fulfilling God’s word.
 Every kingdom of heaven parable is an individual account examining one of the various facets of God's plan.
 Ultimately, the kingdom of heaven parables provide evidence that God is causing every believer to receive the riches of the kingdom.
 “That ye may know… the riches of the glory of his inheritance in the saints (Ephesians 1:18).”
 “That he would grant you… to be strengthened with might by his Spirit in the inner man… that you might be filled with all the fullness of God (Ephesians 3:16; 3:19).”

 Now the parable is this: “The kingdom of heaven is likened unto a man which sowed good seed in his field (Matthew 13:24).”
 “He that soweth the good seed is the Son of man (Matthew 13:37).”
 The interpretation of this parable needs to start off by acknowledging that the sower is a priest or a religious leader, because the male gender is used in prophecy to represent religious leaders.
 Crediting the sower with being the Son of man, means that he understands Jesus’ doctrine: he is in Christ, and the Holy Spirit is in him.
 The work of a “sower” pertains exclusively to one specific message, therefore this believing priest is teaching the congregation how to receive the Holy Spirit.
 “The good seed are the children of the kingdom (Matthew 13:38).”
 Because there is “good seed,” the seed itself becomes evidence that God has approved of this man’s message, for good seed only happens because God causes a good message to be received into the hearts and minds of believers.

-The word “field” reveals a certain truth about the sower's accepted kingdom of heaven message.
+The word “field” reveals things about where the sower's message is being heard.
 “Lift up your eyes, and look on the fields; for they are white already to harvest (John 4:35).”
 In prophecy the word “field” pertains to everywhere that the covenant message is being heard, regardless of the fact that some of the core of its message has been withheld.
 “The meat offering and the drink offering is withholden from the house of your God (Joel 1:13).”
-Evidence that the parable word “field,”is associated with hearing the covenant message is found in an old testament account which prophesies truths about the Assyrian, whose name in prophecy pertains to a Christian prophet who is selling and teaching truths from the covenant message, even though he is withholding certain truths which would destroy the Christian faith as we know it.
-Notice how often the parable the word “field” was used in this prophecy, and how that that word was placed in ways which reveal the Assyrian's power over believers who sit under his influence.
+Evidence that the parable word “field,”is associated with hearing the covenant message is found in an old testament account which prophesies truths about the Assyrian.
+The Assyrian's name in prophecy pertains to a Christian prophet who is selling and teaching truths from the covenant message, even though he is withholding that counsel which will destroy Christianity as we know it.
+Notice how often the parable the word “field” was used in the prophecy, and how that word was placed in ways which insinuate that this ruler has power over those who sit under his influence.
 “Behold, the Assyrian was a cedar in Lebanon… his height was exalted above all the trees of the field… under his branches did all the beasts of the field bring forth their young… In the day when he went down to the grave… I caused Lebanon to mourn for him, and all the trees of the field fainted for him (From Ezekiel chapter 31).”

 The parable continues: “But when the blade was sprung up, and brought forth fruit, then appeared the tares also (Matthew 13:26).”
 The blade is the anticipated sign which identifies that it’s harvest time.
 “Then shall appear the sign of the Son of man in heaven (Matthew 24:30).”
 Certain men are waiting for this sign.
 “Be patient… unto the coming of the Lord.
 Behold, the husbandman waiteth for the precious fruit of the earth, and hath long patience for it (James 5:7).”
 Their patience was a calculated part of God’s plan, for a season of patient waiting fulfills scripture.
 Patience insured that every priest had an opportunity to hear God’s plan.
 Men are waiting because God seemingly suggested that people should wait for a prophet’s words to come to pass, before they regard his message.
 “When a prophet speaketh in the name of the Lord, if the thing follow not, nor come to pass, that is the thing which the Lord hath not spoken, but the prophet hath spoken presumptuously: thou shalt not be afraid of him (Deuteronomy 18:22).”
 Wherefore the Assyrian and his fellows thought it necessary to keep the controversial parts of God’s message silent until after they had seen the Lord’s sign.
 “I tell you before it come, that, when it is come to pass, ye may believe (John 13:19).”